Elections in Greece: Local elections

 Local administration in Greece recently underwent extensive reform in two phases: the first phase, implemented in 1997 and commonly called the "Kapodistrias Project", consolidated the country's numerous municipalities and communities down to approximately 1000.
 The second phase, initially called "Kapodistrias II" but eventually named the "Callicrates Project", was implemented in 2010; it further consolidated municipalities down to 370, and merged the country's 54 prefectures into 13 peripheries.
 The Callicratean municipalities were designed according to several guidelines; for example each island (except Crete) was formed into a single municipality, while the majority of small towns were incorporated so as to have an average municipal population of 25,000.

 The first prefectural elections took place in 1994; previously, prefects were executive appointees.
 Municipal elections were held since the formation of the modern Greek state, in the early 19th century.

-Local administrators elected in 2010, following the Callicrates reform, are to serve a "rump" 3.5-year term.
-Starting in 2014, peripheral and municipal elections are to be held every five years, concurrently with elections for the European Parliament.
+Local administrators elected in 2010, following the Callicrates reform, were to serve a "rump" 3.5-year term.
+Starting in 2014, peripheral and municipal elections were to be held every five years, concurrently with elections for the European Parliament.
+However, this was changed to 4 years in 2018.
 In all local elections, the winning candidacy list is guaranteed a minimum three-fifths majority in the respective councils.